bosbec/mobileresponseDocs/services/checkinDoc.md

 **About access**

 * In order to perform any of the steps for this incident type, the requester needs to be represented by a unit in the management group.
 * Connection to a unit is currently done through phone number, so units need to have that set.
+Also make sure that there aren't several units on the account with the same phone number, as this will cause issues (especially for the management units).
 * When using the service in admin - which is the only option for now - the requester is automatically set to the logged in administrator, so make sure that there is a unit in the management group that has the same phone number as the administrator.
 If not, no action will be allowed.